nilvon9wo/alpinism/README.md

 for these exercises, I've followed a philosophy of [Lean Testing](https://medium.com/@AWGHodder/lean-testing-f900b5a7e82e), only included Apex adaptations of the original challenges.

+Tests can and should be executed as normal when or after being deployed to any Salesforce org.
+I recommend execution with [IntelliJ IDEA](https://www.jetbrains.com/idea/) [Illuminated Cloud](http://www.illuminatedcloud.com/), however it they can also be executed with Salesforce's built in Developer Console.
+(i.e., through the Developer Console, through the Metadata API by way of any IDE or build too, etc.)

 In order to ensure consistent test execution, all tests uses:
 * `Test.startTest()`
 * `Test.stopTest()`